frkudn/lofiii/README.md

 **Note:** LOFIII is still under active development, and new features and improvements are being added regularly.
 Stay tuned for updates!

-Enjoy your music with LOFIII! 🎵✨"THE
+Enjoy your music with LOFIII! 🎵✨